 Your employees are part of something bigger than themselves.
 But, do they know it?

-From the application process, to their first interview, and all the way through to the offer stage and beyond, potential candidates and existing employees need to know and share in the vision of what you are doing as an organization.
+From the application process, to their first interview, and all the way through to the offer stage and beyond, potential candidates and existing employees need to know and share in the vision of what you are doing as an org.

-That vision alone will motivate and inspire your team, right down to its junior members, which comes back full circle in effectively facilitating company growth.
+That vision alone will motivate and inspire your team, right down to its junior members, which comes back full circle in effectively facilitating long-term company growth.

 12) Promote work-life balance